exercism/julia/concepts/higher-order-functions/about.md

 Other possible approaches include:

 - Recursion (as in ML-family languages).
-Julia allows this, but without tail-recursion optimization it risks stack overflow.
+Julia allows this, but without tail-call optimization it risks stack overflow.
 - Metprogramming with macros (traditionally a Lisp feature).
-This is widely used in advanced Julia programming, but approach with caution in most cases.
+This is widely used in advanced Julia programming, but _approach with caution_ in most cases.
 Other options are likely to be easier to write and much easier to debug.

 ## Filtering

-The [`filter()`][filter] function takes a function with a boolean return value and applies it along a collection.
+The [`filter()`][filter] function takes a function with a boolean return value and applies it to a collection.
 Only elements returning `true` are included in the return value.

 ```julia-repl